evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 console.log(prefundedAccounts[0]);
 ```

-Anytime you create a transaction it will default to the first prefunded account as the msg.sender unless overridden
+Anytime you create a transaction it will default to the first prefunded account as the msg.sender unless overridden by an explicit `from`, `caller`, or `origin` prop.

 ## Executing the EVM with tevmCall